fguerri/internet-outbound-microhack-bak/README.md

 ![image](images/invalid-cert.png)

-In order to access the internet via Contoso's on-prem proxy, you must configure the wvd-workstation to trust the cerficates issued by the proxy, which we will do in the next task.
+In order to access the internet via Contoso's on-prem proxy, you must configure the wvd-workstation to trust the certificates issued by the proxy, which we will do in the next task.

 ## Task 2: Access the internet via on-prem proxy